 - Accommodation: Hotel Oustalet or similar

-On day 4, you will ride the cable car to climb up to 2000 m.
-You are not very far from pass Col du Brévent (2368 m), from where you will climb the impressive boulders of the panoramic peak of Brévent.
-From the viewing platform, which is known as the “best lookout post on Mont Blanc”, you can take in amazing views of the glaciers and the peaks.
-A beautiful hiking trail passes the bizarre shaped mountain lake of Lac du Brévent and descends into Bel-Lachat’s shelter.
-You can take some rest here before resuming the steep climb, which will take you past the Alpine Wildpark Merlet through the forest and into the valley.
-You will stay the night in one of the many small hamlets in the municipality of Les Houches situated in the valley of the river Arve, which gets its water from the glaciers.
+Take the cable car up to 2,000m and you are not very far from Col du Brévent (2,368m), from where you climb to the peak of Brévent.
+From the viewing platform, considered to be one of the best lookout posts on Mont Blanc, take in the amazing views of glaciers and peaks.
+A beautiful hiking trail passes Lac du Brévent and descends to Bel-Lachat’s shelter.
+You can take some rest here before resuming the steep climb, which takes you past the Parc de Merlet’s forest and into the valley to Les Houches.

 - Accommodation: Hotel du Bois or similar